blay/blay.se/edgeryders.markdown

 and form of interaction where political discussions and actions are made possible.
 This can be seen in protest movements as well as the system building and social innovation.
-As is expressed in an interview with a participant of Los Indignados posted on Edgeryders (“Indignados: ‘A methodological revolution’ - interview in Brussels | Edgeryders, Project Website,” n.d.), in examples such as occupy and Indignados, this has been criticized from outsiders as a weakness.
+As is expressed in an interview with a participant of Los Indignados posted on Edgeryders (Paola, n.d.), in examples such as occupy and Indignados, this has been criticized from outsiders as a weakness.
 But from within the movements it is rather seen as an indication that they are trying to address the roots of the contemporary political situation rather than trying to fix problems on the surface.

 One can link this to a larger societal trend of moving from formal modes of interaction to experiment with open-ended forms of participation.
 Not only in political action but also regarding for example innovation in the business world (von Hippel, 2005).
 This is of course correlated to the rise of networked communication technologies.

 For political action though there are some problems associated with this form of participation and that is a widespread problem with continuity.
 Since participation is mostly based on time- and resource consuming volunteer efforts and a process-oriented practice is based on continuous involvement without ever really reaching a plateau where political gains are institutionalized and secured, it can easily lead to individual and collective burn-out.
 For the corporate world, this is rarely a problem because they have an abundance of resources to throw at this process year after year, but in the time- and resource scarce world of volunteer political engagement, this becomes a real problem.

 Open-ended, networked and process-oriented participation is very prolific in getting things started, gathering people, spreading information and working up an energy for a new form of participation in the beginning of a project, but after the initial phase it can be problematic to solidify the initial achievements.
 In the comment section